HTTPArchive/almanac.httparchive.org/src/content/en/2019/pwa.md

   )
 }}

-Lighthouse's rule is probably the culprit for 192 pixels being the most popular choice of icon size on both desktop and mobile, despite [Google's documentation](https://developers.google.com/web/fundamentals/web-app-manifest#icons) explicitly recommending 512x512, which doesn't show as a particularly prominent option.
+Lighthouse's rule is probably the culprit for 192 pixels being the most popular choice of icon size on both desktop and mobile, despite <a hreflang="en" href="https://developers.google.com/web/fundamentals/web-app-manifest#icons">Google's documentation</a> explicitly recommending 512x512, which doesn't show as a particularly prominent option.

 ### Orientation values

-The valid values for the `orientation` property are defined in the [Screen Orientation API specification](https://www.w3.org/TR/screen-orientation/#dom-orientationlocktype).
+The valid values for the `orientation` property are defined in the <a hreflang="en" href="https://www.w3.org/TR/screen-orientation/#dom-orientationlocktype">Screen Orientation API specification</a>.
 Currently, they are:

 - `"any"`
 - `"natural"`